Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: The Approach

 \subsection{Increasing Plan and Code Diversity}

 We use the following two techniques to boost the diversity in plan (and in the case of LLM ensembling, code) generation and prevent the model from repeatedly selecting the same optimization: \begin{itemize}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Optimization Menu Dropout.} Inspired by methods for preventing neural networks from overfitting~\cite{srivastava2014dropout}, we implement dropout in our optimization menu.
-Each time a plan candidate is generated, each menu option in the list of optimizations has a chance to be dropped. \item \textbf{LLM Ensembling.} Ensembling LLMs is known to improve diversity and quality of results~\cite{jiang2023llmblender}.
-To further increase the diversity of generated plans and code, in each case where multiple candidates are sampled, we divide these requests between different LLMs. \end{itemize} We ablate these techniques, along with other components of \sys{}, in Appendix~\ref{sec:ablations}.
+Each time a plan is generated, each menu option in the list of optimizations has a chance to be removed. \item \textbf{LLM Ensembling.} Ensembling LLMs is known to improve diversity and quality of results~\cite{jiang2023llmblender}.
+To further increase the diversity of generated plans and code, whenever multiple candidates are sampled, we divide these requests between different LLMs. \end{itemize} We ablate these techniques, along with other components of \sys{}, in Appendix~\ref{sec:ablations}.